favrora/Avatar-Maker/README.md

 * Add function to download created avatar as a png image.
 * Adapt program for mobile devices.
 * Make it possible to change the color of clothes, hair, background.
-* Create a site to preview this program.